ethersphere/ethswarm-blog-hugo/content/foundation/posts/bonding-curve-how-to-vote.md

 _template = "post"
 +++

-# Your Voice Matters: How to Vote in the Swarm Bonding Curve Community Vote

 The Swarm protocol is at a pivotal moment with an upcoming vote on the future of the bonding curve mechanism.
 Here’s everything you need to know to cast your vote.